 Ha Noi

 Hanoi is known as the cultural center of Vietnam, and for the Lunar New Year, we will take you out of the bustling streets to visit the Huong Pagoda Festival.
-The celebration started from January 6 in the Lunar calendar and is attended by thousands of people.
+The celebration started on January 6 in the Lunar calendar and is attended by thousands of people.
 It is believed that every wish that you make here becomes a reality.
 Besides the chance to witness sacred Buddhist rituals, the pilgrimage trip offers numerous appealing sights, including Huong Tich cave, often referred to as “the most beautiful cave in Vietnam.”

 Tay Ninh

-During Lunar New Year, Tay Ninh becomes the hotspot for cultural and religious activities with the Black Virgin (Ba Den) Mountain Festival.
+During the Lunar New Year, Tay Ninh becomes a hotspot for cultural and religious activities with the Black Virgin (Ba Den) Mountain Festival.
 People believe that you’ll get blessings for success if you make your devotions to the goddess of this mountain.
 Visitors can stay here for a couple of days, starting from December 30th (Lunar calendar), enjoy Vietnamese vegan food, and witness the worshipping rituals.
 Alternatively, this mountain is also perfect for hiking or camping and watching the sunset as the “roof of the South.”

 Binh Dinh